 In our galaxy (where the earth is located), in order to travel north you would travel out of our solar system.
 If you could look down on our solar system, the earth is on the north.
 To travel south, it would send you into the equatorial axis of the galaxy.
 To go east or west, it would send us along the plane of the galaxy where 100 billion stars are located that make up our galactic system.
 There are few stars north of us, but beyond Polaris and a few others, there are literally billions of light years of empty space (no planets, stars and galaxies).

-He says God “obscures the face of the full moon” but it means “hidden moon” there (“kiseh”-Psa 81.3).
-This alludes to Rosh Ha Shanah, but it can also refer to being hidden by the clouds.
+He says God “obscures the face of the full moon” but it can mean “hidden or concealed moon” and also a “throne covered by a canopy” there (“kiseh”-Psa 81.3).
+This alludes to Rosh Ha Shanah, but it can also refer to God’s throne being hidden by the clouds.
 Job goes on to describe the horizon as being a “circle” on the surface of the waters (Psa 104.9).
 Even the “pillars of heaven” (mountains) tremble and are amazed at his rebuke (v 8-11).

 Then in Job 26.12-13 we have a prophetic statement concerning the False Messiah.
 He says, “He quieted the sea with his power.”
 The sea was seen as unconverted humanity (Isa 57.20) and the domain of Satan.
 Yeshua did this in Matt 8.26; Mark 4.35-39 and Luke 8.22-25 showing he has dominion over the domain of Satan.
 The sea was also seen as the abode of Leviathan, a seven-headed sea creature that is used as a picture of the False Messiah (Rev 13.1).
 This creature is well developed within Jewish eschatology.
 Yeshua quieted the sea and is taking dominion over the domain of Satan and the False Messiah (Gen 1.1-2; Exo 14.1-25; Isa 57.20).
 The verse continues by saying, “and by his understanding he shattered Rahab.”
 Rahab has a meaning in Scripture as a prostitute/harlot, a broad wall, pride and Egypt (Psa 51.9; Job 9.13; Psa 89.10; Psa 74.13; Psa 87.4; Job 41.33; Isa 30.6-7).